Counterfactual Editing for Search Result Explanation: Motivation and Problem Statement

-In search systems, a counterfactual event is when a user issues a different query, and subsequently the system retrieves a different set of documents.
-Correspondingly, the contrastive cases can be generated by either retrieving (1) different set of documents; or (2) different set of pairwise relevance relations i.e. a previously lower ranked document is now ranked at a higher position.
-This echoes the listwise and the pairwise explanation paradigm of explainable search respectively.
-Since even a minor perturbation to the original query is likely to result in a completely different set of documents being retrieved, which is intractable as document collection size increases, we will limit the scope of this study to only pairwise counterfactual explanations.
-More specifically, we study the pairwise relevance relations within the same current search engine result page, e.g. one document at a higher rank position and one document at a lower rank position.
-We formulate this problem, informally, as follows: {\informalproblem{Generate a counterfactual query for a given counterfactual document such that the counterfactual query is as close as the original query, and leads to retrieving the counterfactual document ranked above the original document.}}
+\textbf{Pairwise counterfactual explanation.}\, Given an initial query and a list of documents, we can further provide counterfactual explanations for: \begin{enumerate}[leftmargin=*] \item The whole list of documents. \item A pairwise relation between the initially top-ranked document and one counterfactual document that was initially at a lower rank position, but would be ranked at a higher position were the counterfactual query to be issued. \end{enumerate} These two settings align with the listwise and the pairwise explanation paradigm of explainable search \cite{anand2022explainable}.
+Since a minor perturbation to the initial query may result in a completely different list of documents being retrieved, which is intractable as document collection size increases, we exclusively study pairwise counterfactual explanations in the scope of this work.
+Specifically, we study the pairwise relevance relations within the same current search engine result page, e.g. one document at an initially higher rank position (more relevant), i.e. original document, and one document at a lower rank position (less relevant), i.e. counterfactual document.

-Though a lot of other studies have reported the effectiveness of counterfactual explanations in other domains~\cite{miller2019explanation,ross2020explaining,tan2021counterfactual,ghazimatin2020prince,jacovi2021contrastive}, their effect on search applications is still unknown.
-To study the usefulness of counterfactual search explanations through the pairwise implementation (as defined by the above mentioned problem formulation), we rely on user study.
-In the rest of this section, we present the user study where we leverage carefully hand-crafted counterfactual explanations and study its effectiveness on search session.
-Since this is not the primary contribution of the paper, we keep our descriptions concise.

-\textbf{\textit{User Study:}} \space For the user study, we design a web app, where we present each user with a pre-filled query and a set of top $5$ documents that were retrieved from the collection of documents using BM25~\cite{robertson2009probabilistic}.
-To imitate the layout of a Search Engine Result Page (SERP), for every document we also show a snippet of text that serves as factual explanation to explain the document's relevance.
-Additionally, for each query and set of documents, a human expert who was well-versed with the dataset also crafted counterfactual queries for all documents besides the top document.
-Furthermore, we ensured the system will rank the given document higher than the original document with the constructed counterfactual queries.